open-mmlab/mmrazor/README.md

 - **General CV Model Compression ToolBox**

-  Thanks to OpenMMLab, the algorithms in MMRazor can be quickly applied to different cv tasks, making the development of model compression algorithms once and for all.
+  Thanks to OpenMMLab, the algorithms in MMRazor can be quickly applied to different CV tasks, making the development of model compression algorithms once and for all.

 - **Decouple model and compression algorithm**